RoryHemmings/CAN-spy/docs/report.md

 Using our framework, you can perform replay attacks using a combination of two command line programs.

-First you can use the `listen` program to record activity into a file.
+First you can use the `can-listen` program to record activity into a file.
 This file simply contains the serialized version of the list of `CanPacket`s.

 ```
-listen -o example.can
+can-listen -o example.can
 ```

-Next you can use the `replay` program to read one of these files and write the recorded activity to the bus.
+Next you can use the `can-replay` program to read one of these files and write the recorded activity to the bus.

 ```
-replay -f example.can
+can-replay -f example.can
 ```

 ### Listening